 This is very good news for the care home sector whom it has been estimated have been facing claims of several hundreds of millions of pounds in back pay and penalties from staff resulting in some organisations inevitably facing bankruptcy.

-At the same time, the judgment does not rule out the possibility of there being cases where, just because a worker is entitled to go to sleep in the intervals between particular tasks, this would necessarily prevent the whole of this time being considered as "actually working".
+At the same time, the judgement does not rule out the possibility of there being cases where, just because a worker is entitled to go to sleep in the intervals between particular tasks, this would necessarily prevent the whole of this time being considered as "actually working".
 This provides some protection for workers who are, for instance, required to answer calls from home and these calls are frequent with lull periods in between.
 In these types of cases a dividing line will still need to be made between being "available for work" and "actually working".
 That is however separate to the facts dealt with in this case and which is common within the care sector.

 It remains to be seen whether either Mrs Tomlinson-Blake or/and Mr Shannon will apply for permission to appeal this decision.